aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-notes-slides/add-a-notes-slide/_index.md

         // Prepare notes for the slide.
         var notesSlide = new NotesSlide
         {
-            Text = "Tell about our company."
+            Text = "Start with our company."
         };

-        // Update the notes for the first slide. var currentNotesSlide = slidesApi.UpdateNotesSlide("MyPresentation.pptx", 1, notesSlide, null, "MyFolder");
+        // Create the notes for the second slide. var currentNotesSlide = slidesApi.CreateNotesSlide("MyPresentation.pptx", 2, notesSlide, null, "MyFolder");

         // Print the resource reference for the notes slide.
         Console.WriteLine(currentNotesSlide.SelfUri.Href);